Custodian of Policy: Vice President for Academic Affairs

 The University requires students to make and maintain satisfactory academic progress.
 This means there are cumulative GPA thresholds and a percent of credit completion that students must achieve.

-This policy is implemented as mandated by Minnesota State System Board Policy 2.9.
+This policy is implemented as mandated by Minnesota State Colleges and Universities Board Policy 2.9.

 Students who are placed on warning, probation and suspension are notified by email from the Academic Support Center.
 The email is sent to the student's University-assigned email address.
 Students are responsible for monitoring their official university email for messages.